plamorg/ambit/README.md

 Match expressions, denoted with braces (`{}`), allow to conditionally sync files based on a system's operating system and host.

+The possible values of OS are:

+*   linux
+*   macos
+*   ios
+*   freebsd
+*   dragonfly
+*   netbsd
+*   openbsd
+*   solaris
+*   android
+*   windows

 Conditionally symlink by os and host:

     {os(linux): .Xresources};

     {host(plamorg): .zshrc};

-`default` can be used to specify a value if none of the other cases match correctly.
+`default` can be used to specify a value if none of the other cases match correctly:

     {
         os(linux): .emacs,